-Our range contains (certified) work clothing.
-If in work situations ordinary work clothing does not offer sufficient protection against certain weather influences or chemicals or if there is another danger of injury or damage to health, protective certified clothing must be worn.
-Certified clothing can meet different EN standards.
-The regulations start with the European Standard EN ISO 13688, which describes the general requirements and test methods.
-View the different EN standards below.
+Our range includes (certified) work clothing.
+If in work situations ordinary work clothing does not provide sufficient protection against certain weather influences or chemicals or if there is another risk of injury or damage to health, protective certified clothing should be worn.
+Are you looking for work clothing that meets specific requirements?
+Feel free to contact us, we will be happy to advise you.

-The term corporate clothing is a collective term for all clothing that makes working safer or easier, has been made obligatory by the government or is worn at a company for the propagation of a uniform and representative appearance.
+The term corporate clothing is a collective name for all clothing that makes work safer or easier, is made mandatory by the government or is worn at a company to propagate a uniform and representative appearance.
 Work clothing offers protection against dirt and ensures that the undergarments are not damaged.
 It also offers protection against heat, cold or chemicals.

 Some work requires reflective clothing, so that the employees are sufficiently visible during the work.
 The general characteristic of industrial clothing is that the clothing is worn during various activities.
 Depending on the work, different work clothes are required, which must meet different EN standards.
 Below you will find an overview of the most important standards that apply to company clothing.